peteroupc/html3dutil/doc/H3DU.Math.md

 they describe happen in reverse order.
 For example, if the first matrix (input matrix) describes a translation and the second matrix describes a scaling, the multiplied matrix will describe the effect of scaling then translation.
+(Multiplying the first matrix by the second is the same as multiplying the second matrix by the first matrix's transpose.)

 #### Parameters